Moynagarh Raj

-The Bahubalindra Dynasty or the Moyna Raj Family is an ancient royal lineage based in the present-day Purba Medinipur district of West Bengal, identifying with the Mahishya caste.
+The Bahubalindra Dynasty or the Moyna Raj Family is an ancient royal lineage based in the present-day Purba Medinipur district of West Bengal, belonging to the Mahishya caste.
 This royal family ruled the Jalauti Dandapat (the Gajapati Empire was divided into many Dandapats) as feudal vassal lords under the Gajapati Emperor Harichandan Mukundadeva.

 History

 During the reign of Utkal King Gajapati Kapilendra Deva in 1467, Kalindiram Samanta one of the king's prominent generals was appointed as the Samanta of Balisitagarh, located near Keleghai River.
 One descendant of Kalindiram, Govardhan Samanta was appointed as Samanta Raja under the Gajapati ruler Mukundadeva.
 When a pirate Sridhar Hui's activities worsened with the support of foreign traders, King Mukundadeva sent Govardhan.
-Tasked with confronting and defeating the tyrannical pirate, Govardhana's successful campaign led the Gajapati King to established him as the feudal King of Moynagarh(Moynachour).
+Tasked with confronting and defeating the tyrannical pirate, Govardhana's successful campaign led the Gajapati King to established him as the feudal King of Moynagarh (Moynachoura).

 Rise as an independent Kingdom

-After Govardhan got the control of Moyanagarh, he stopped paying tribute to the Mukunda deva, which led to an attack on Moynagarh by the King and his soldiers.
+After Govardhan got the control of Moyanagarh, he stopped paying tribute to the Harichandan Mukunda deva, which led to an attack on Moynagarh by the King and his soldiers.
 Despite being outnumbered, Gobardhanan fought valiantly but was captured in the end.
 In a surprising turn of events, Gobardhanan managed to control a maddened elephant in the court of the Gajapati King which no other warrior seemed to be capable off.
 This act of bravery, combined with his melodious voice, reached Gajapati Raja Mukundadeva's ears.
 Disguised, the king visited Gobardhan in prison, mesmerized by his songs.
 Impressed by his bravery and character, the king freed Gobardhan and gave him the title of Bahubalindra (the one with extreme strength), making him an independent ruler with control over Moynagarh and its surroundings by 1562.
 Consequently, after the advent of the Mughal Empire, in Bengal, the dynasty was recognised by the Mughal emperor, Jahangir as an independent royal family of Bengal.